 The birds include the ground horn bill, shoe bill stock.
 On a 3-hour stroll, wander aimlessly through the reserve’s various habitats, from Riverine forest to savannah woodland.
 Ground Hornbills, Warthogs, Uganda Kobs, Baboons, Black and White Colobus, and Vervet Monkeys are among the animals you can anticipate seeing.

-There are several trails provided in the park like the shorter trail in the eastern border to Semuliki River, the rare de Brazza’s monkeys are often spotted along the trial and area.
+There are several trails provided in the park like the shorter trail in the eastern border to Semuliki River, the rare De Brazza’s monkeys are often spotted along the trial and area.
 While the shortest trail of 8km also called the Sempaya nature trail introduces you to some of the primates and later the hot springs of Semuliki national park.
 Both birders and tourists seeking atmospheric sites of significant scientific value across the world will find exploring this particular woodland ecosystem to be a truly special experience.

 A boat ride on Lake Albert is amazing with beautiful views, sounds of the birds heard from a distance, you can also see the waterfalls along the lake which provide a great picnic spot and various fishing villages far away.
 Therefore on your trip to Western Uganda do not miss out to do a boat ride on Lake Albert.